jakubgarfield/kiwis/content/trips/2018/12/16/west-coast-surf-trip/index.md

 !![Where the ocean meets the land](16)

 I hung up and looked into the distance.
 West Coast is harsh and primal in its essence.
-It is the prestige university of surfing.
+It is the most prestigious university of surfing.
 The Harvard and Oxford of New Zealand.
 When we left Christchurch we were just boys but we came back as men.

 Or most likely not.
+Whatevs.
 Nevertheless, we had heaps of fun!